As a leading nonprofit health care system, Banner Health believes in being a good steward of our community resources, including

-Our systemwide Think GREEN Program has members from throughout our 23-hospital organization who help create programs that reduce our impact on the environment.
+Our systemwide Think GREEN Program has members from throughout our 24-hospital organization who help create programs that reduce our impact on the environment.

-We strongly believe that being enviromentally conscious is the right thing to do -- fiscally and ethically.
+We strongly believe that being environmentally conscious is the right thing to do - fiscally and ethically.

-In 2012, Banner's focus on recycling paid off; our efforts saved:
+In 2013 Banner's focus on recycling paper paid off; our efforts saved:

 Pharmaceutical Waste Disposal

-In 2012, the Banner pharmaceutical waste program diverted more than 166,400 pounds of pharmaceutical waste from the environment.
+In 2013, the Banner pharmaceutical waste program diverted 167,255 pounds of pharmaceutical waste from the environment.

 Reusable Sharps Containers

-In 2012, Banner Health estimates it has eliminated 190 tons of potential plastic and packaging waste by utilizing reusable containers in its facilities.
-These containers safely hold used medical "sharps'' -- needles, scalpels and other devices prior to disposal.
-This translates into an estimated cost savings of over $220,000.
+In 2013, Banner Health estimates we have eliminated over 190 tons of potential plastic and packaging waste by utilizing reusable containers in our facilities.
+These containers safely hold used medical "sharps'' - needles, scalpels and other devices prior to disposal.
+This translates into an estimated cost savings of over $30,000.